0xYYY/v3-periphery-foundry/docs/SwapRouter.md

-*Router for stateless execution of swaps against Uniswap V3*
+*Swaps as little as possible of one token for `amountOut` of another along the specified path (reversed)*
 #### Parameters

 | Name | Type | Description |